Quantum Chemistry and Schrödinger’s Equation

 \[ \hat{H}\Psi = E \Psi \tag{1}\]

-Apparently it might look very straightforward equation, but trust me it is not analytically solvable for a two electron systems/molecules.
+Apparently it might look very straightforward equation, but trust me it is proven to be computationally intractable and analytically unsolvable once it goes beyond the H atom.
 So, it is necessary to use relevant approximations to solve the Equation 1.
-Some of the famous ways to do it is using Hartree-Fock approximation, Density Functional Theory, Plane Wave methods, Finite Element methods etc.
+Some of the ways to do it is using basis set expansion using atom-centred gaussians, Plane Wave methods, Finite Element methods or numerical tensor based methods.

 \[\begin{align} \hat{H}\Psi &= E\Psi \\ \Rightarrow (\hat{T} + \hat{V})\Psi &= E\Psi \\ \Rightarrow (\hat{T} - E)\Psi &= -V\Psi \\ \Rightarrow \Psi &= -(\hat{T} - E)^{-1}V\Psi \\ \end{align}\]